patriksporre/bootloader-helloworld/README.md

 ### How It Works

 - The bootloader runs in 16-bit real mode and is loaded by the BIOS at memory address `0x7c00`
+- It operates directly with the video memory at location 0xb800, no BIOS interrupts are used
-- It uses BIOS interrupt `0x10` to print the characters of `"Hello World"` one by one to the screen
+- The screen is cleared and then prints the characters of `"Hello World"` one by one to the screen
 - The program halts the CPU after printing the message using the `hlt` instruction

 ### License